The Rules for Rescheduling Your UK Driving Test

 Most candidates who think they want to "cancel" actually want to "reschedule" because they still intend to take the test, just at a different date.
 Cancelling and then rebooking is functionally equivalent to rescheduling but loses the slot to the public queue in between, where it may be claimed by another candidate before the original learner rebooks.
 Always reschedule rather than cancel if you intend to take the test eventually.

-The DVSA caps reschedules at 6 per booking.
-After the 6th reschedule, the system will not allow another change, and the candidate must take the test on the booked date or forfeit the £62.
-The cap was introduced in 2023 to discourage candidates from sitting on slots indefinitely while waiting for an examiner-style preference (specific examiner, specific weather, specific time of day).
-In practice, very few candidates hit the cap; most candidates reschedule 0 to 2 times in the life of a booking.
+Since 31 March 2026 the DVSA caps changes at 2 per booking (reduced from up to 6).
+After the second change, the system will not allow another, and the candidate must take the test on the booked date or cancel and rebook with a fresh fee.
+The cap was tightened to discourage candidates and resale services from sitting on slots while shuffling toward a preference.
+In practice most candidates change a booking 0 to 1 times in its life.

-A candidate approaching the cap should consider whether the original booking is suitable.
-Three or four reschedules suggests either logistic friction (lessons not aligning), preparation uncertainty (the candidate is not ready), or strategic shopping (waiting for a better centre slot).
+A candidate who has used both changes should consider whether the original booking is suitable.
+Reaching the cap suggests either logistic friction (lessons not aligning), preparation uncertainty (the candidate is not ready), or strategic shopping (waiting for a better centre slot).
 All three are valid but the cap exists to force a decision rather than enable indefinite delay.
 The book driving test faster guide covers booking strategy generally.

 Medical and special circumstances cancellation

-The medical exemption is the most-used; the DVSA processes around 8,000 medical reschedule requests a year.
+The medical exemption is the most-used; the DVSA processes several thousand medical reschedule requests a year.
 The bereavement exemption is rarely used but available.
 The "I forgot the test" or "I overslept" categories do not qualify for free reschedule under any circumstances.
 The DVSA cancelled your driving test guide covers the DVSA-side cancellation framework.

 The strategic reschedule: capturing a better slot

-The strategic reschedule is the dominant pattern: 86 percent of UK reschedules in 2024-25 captured a better slot than the original, whether by date, time, or centre.
+The strategic reschedule is the dominant pattern: most reschedules capture a better slot than the original, whether by date, time, or centre.
 The candidate uses the gov.uk service or a third-party slot-finder app to watch for cancellations and reschedules into them.
 The how to find driving test cancellations guide covers the cancellation-watching framework, and the driving test cancellation finder guide covers the tooling.

 Reschedule risks and edge cases